syxanash/gitron/README.md

 The score is based on:

-* number of commits
 * repository size
+* number of releases
-* number of forks
+* number of contributors

 **issues** instead will be subtracted to the main score of your repository.
 The avatar is generated based on your repository **stars**, more stars it gets more important is the character generated :sunglasses: